life-itself/web3/guide/main.md

 ## Claim: Crypto can help revolutionize cooperation

-This analysis focuses on DAOs as a much lauded wayof working better together.
+This analysis focuses on DAOs as a much lauded way of working better together.

 ### Claim Summary